To give you some context into the juggernaut that is social media:

 - Current world population = 7.7 billion people

 - People with access to the Internet = 4.4 billion

 - Approximately 2.77 billion use social media in 2019 and that's expected to rise to 3.02 billion by 2021

-The average person spends almost 4 hours per day on their phone and one study has shown that almost half of that time is spent on any of the social media apps or websites.
+The average person spends almost 4 hours per day on their phone and one study has shown that almost half of that time is spent on any social media apps or websites.
 That amounts to an entire day per week that we are awake, spent on social media.
-Those are some insane numbers and a scary insight into the worlds obsession with sharing their daily breakfast and playing Farmville.
+Those are some insane numbers and scary insight into the world's obsession with sharing their daily breakfast and playing Farmville.

 People are so addicted that a phobia has been coined for it.
 Nomophobia is the fear of being without your mobile or not being able to use it.
 Can you imagine how laughable this concept would have been in the 90s?
 Fear of being without your 1kg brick.

 It's no wonder marketers from around the globe hail social media as one of the most effective tools in their content marketing arsenal, however, to be successful, due to the sheer amount of options nowadays it's important to understand your target audience and their social media habits.